-This course seeks to develop strong oral communication skills, while further reinforcing the use of rhetoric to develop strong arguments and utilize sound reasoning when communicating.
-Students will learn to research, outline, and prepare different types of speeches (informative, demonstrative, and persuasive) as well as learn how to adapt their voice to a variety of informal and professional presentation scenarios including speeches delivered in the workplace, on stage, in radio, podcasting, interviewing, and more.
+This course seeks to develop oral communication skills in order to help students become more comfortable with public speaking.
+Students will learn to research, outline, and prepare different types of speeches (informative, demonstrative, and persuasive) in order to address a specific audience.